-The island itself is a tiny dot of desert-island gorgeousness (it’s less than 100 metres long) but they certainly manage to fit in a whole lot of wow factor.
+The island itself is a tiny dot of desert-island gorgeousness, but they certainly manage to fit in a whole lot of wow factor.
 Our butler leads us across the island to the main pool – a breathtaking infinity-edged square stretching out into the ocean – around which the main focal points of the hotel are set.
-Here you’ll find restaurants Celsius and Fogliani’s, the UM bar and Vinum, which holds 6,000 bottles as well as the Maldives’ largest collection of champagne methuselahs.
+Here you’ll find restaurants Celsius and Forno, the UM bar and Vinum, which holds 6,000 bottles as well as the Maldives’ largest collection of champagne methuselahs.
 These people are evidently serious about indulgence.

 Assured of a good night ahead, we are ushered onto the back of a buggy and driven roomwards.
 Nashath drives us up a walkway to our Lagoon Bungalow, which is set over water.
 Our accommodation is huge.
 It’s modern and minimalist in style, and is decorated in warm, earthy tones that contrast nicely with the Frette-covered expanse of the centrally positioned bed.
 A dressing area leads onto an enormous stone and glass bathroom, complete with freestanding tub from which you can enjoy 180-degree views of the lagoon.
 Outside, there’s a split-level deck that provides access to a freshwater plunge pool or into the clear waters of the lagoon itself.
 Decisions, decisions…

-Nashath takes us through the various hi-tech gadgets and gizmos – there’s an iPod and dock, pre-programmed mood lighting, and Bose speakers in the bedroom, bathroom and on the deck.
+Nashath takes us through the various hi-tech gadgets and gizmos – there’s pre-programmed mood lighting, and Bang & Olufsen speakers.
 Mr Smith is particularly delighted he’ll be able to listen to Bowie while he’s in the monsoon shower.
-Nashath goes on to point out a cordless phone by our bed, pre-programmed with his number, the direct line to the spa and one-touch access to whatever you might need, whether it’s more ice, extra pillows or a buggy to take you to the spa.
+Nashath goes on to point out a phone by our bed, pre-programmed with his number, the direct line to the spa and one-touch access to whatever you might need, whether it’s more ice, extra pillows or a buggy to take you to the spa.

-The rest of the day is spent languishing lazily on our deck, although I do manage to squeeze in another treatment at Lime – this time for an Ocean Repair Facial, which, as Mr Smith points out, sounds as though it should take place in a shipyard.
-That evening, to celebrate our last night, we head to the island’s best-kept secret – a restaurant called Cardamom Lounge.
+The rest of the day is spent languishing lazily on our deck, although I do manage to squeeze in another treatment at the spa – this time for an Ocean Repair Facial, which, as Mr Smith points out, sounds as though it should take place in a shipyard.
+That evening, to celebrate our last night, we head to the island’s best-kept secret – a secret dining area call Cardamom.
 With room for a maximum of three couples only, this al fresco restaurant, lit with lanterns and hung with Indian silks, is tucked away in a little grove, and sunk a discreet five feet into the ground for good measure.
-The chef, Monica, talks us through the food she’s going to prepare, and then rustles up a gourmet Indian tasting menu right in front of our eyes.
+The chef talks us through the food she’s going to prepare, and then rustles up a gourmet Indian tasting menu right in front of our eyes.